PattyHoswell/Patty-s-Demon-Bluff-Mod/Patty_CustomScenario_MOD/README.md

 # May added the game scenario as well.
 Only enable if you know what you're doing
 LoadUnregisteredScenarioData = false
 ```
 You can find this settings at `UserData/CustomScenarioSettings.cfg`.
 Run the game at least onces to see the settings.
 All eligible character are extracted into `AllCharacterName.txt` you can find next to the mod DLL.

-Note:
-You can only have 5 character minimum and 11 maximum, and more or less than that will break the game for now.
+The mod doesn't support Ascension mode yet (technically possible right now but only through Debug) but i may add it later if i have the mood to and people liked the mod.

 Currently available character (May support modded role, but i don't promise if it'll work):
 ```